West Louisville residents upset at Family Dollar beer license request

 ”We would like to clarify that Family Dollar does not sell liquor, but some of our stores do offer name-brand beer and wine, similar to the brands found at grocery retailers, and often at better prices.
 We are committed to operating responsibly through comprehensive training programs and exams for our associates specific to alcohol sales.
 Of course, we will abide by any decision made by the Kentucky Department of Alcoholic Beverage Control.”

 According to state law, community members have thirty days to protest against Family Dollar’s plan to sell alcohol.
 Councilwoman Purvis is asking her constituents to email her a letter with their concerns by Friday at noon.
-Her email is Donna.purvis@louisvilleky.gov.
+To email the councilwoman, click or tap here.

 Copyright 2023 WAVE.
 All rights reserved.